 GED/HSED testing is available at each campus for individuals who wish to earn a General Educational Development (GED) certificate or High School Equivalency Diploma (HSED).
-To learn more about GED and HSED options, visit the Learning Commons for the mandatory Orientation Session.
+To learn more about GED and HSED options, visit the LiNK for the mandatory orientation session.
 Once orientation is complete, testing is scheduled at ged.com.

-Free preparation assistance for Accuplacer and GED/ HSED testing is available in the Learning Commons at each location.
+Free preparation assistance for Accuplacer and GED/ HSED testing is available in the LiNK at each location.

-Testing accommodation services are available on each campus for eligible students with disabilities referred by Disability Services staff.
-In Wisconsin Rapids, eligible students referred for testing with accommodations may schedule appointments in the Testing Center by stopping in or calling 715.422.5443 or may work with their instructors to set up testing appointments outside of class.
-Testing accommodations at locations without a Testing Center are coordinated by the instructor, student, and Disability Services staff on an individual basis.
+Testing accommodation services are available on each campus for eligible students with disabilities referred by Disability Services.
+In Wisconsin Rapids, eligible students referred for testing with accommodations may schedule appointments in the Testing Center by stopping in or calling 715.422.5443, or they may work with their instructors to set up testing appointments outside of class.
+Testing accommodations at locations without a Testing Center are coordinated by the instructor, student, and Disability Services on an individual basis.